antaldaniel/dataandlyrics/content/post/2020-10-18-october_playlist/index.md

 the music community: fans, artists, technicians, managers, labels, publisher and all the ecosystem.

-You can play my playlist in Spotify’s embedded player].
+You can play my playlist in Spotify’s embedded player.
 Below that you find a very short [comparison](#comparison) of the current global hits and the current hits in the Netherlands on Spotify.

 If you are interested in why these songs are important for me in October 2020, you read about [my personal choices](#october-playlist) in the end of the post.